shibatch/octcalc/CODE_OF_CONDUCT.md

 legally binding, which is incompatible with asking licensees to take some action without legally binding them to do so.
-On the other hand, a code of conduct, by its very nature, only prescribes the desired behavior of project participants, not the conditions for the use of the software.
-The existence of a code of conduct makes it possible to check whether each participant is behaving in a way that is desirable for the project.
+On the other hand, a code of conduct, by its very nature, only prescribes the desired behavior of project members, not the conditions for the use of the software.
+The existence of a code of conduct makes it possible to check whether each member is behaving in a way that is desirable for the project.
 If companies continue to free-ride on OSS, this will become visible to the public and subject to social criticism.
 It would be a serious PR loss for a company if it were to make the news that the company gets disciplined in a prominent OSS project.
 Therefore, we